Studio Art Graduate Admissions

 - The University of North Carolina at Chapel Hill is committed to equality of educational opportunity and does not discriminate against applicants, students, or employees based on race, color, national origin, religion, sexual orientation, age, or disability.

 - Potential applicants who wish to contact the Director of Graduate Studies for Studio Art in advance of application can send them an email (contact information is included in Administrative Staff & Contacts).

 - The Department of Art reviews applications once a year for fall admission.
 There are no spring admissions.
 The department will consider only complete applications as outlined below.
 Portfolios of those admitted become the property of the Department of Art and are retained in the student’s file.

-- All applicants will be considered for assistance in the form of merit or other fellowships.
+- All applicants who submit their applications by Dec 14 will be considered for assistance in the form of merit or other fellowships.
 Students are encouraged to file a FAFSA at FAFSA on the Web.

 Required Application Materials